 We can thus imagine Tolkien, aged in his late sixties and seventies, being quite familiar with alighting from the Oxford train at Stoke with his trusty bicycle.
 He disliked cars (“Mordor-gadgets”), and the car-culture that was everywhere ruining England.
 Oxford-Stoke is a long-established direct train service, and there’s still a direct two-hour service today.
 Despite his increasing twinges of arthritis it seems Tolkien was still an avid train user and bicyclist, and until about 1968 it was still fairly easy to get a bicycle onto an inter-city train.
 Thus we can easily imagine him bicycling from the station through Stoke town (the barrier of the A500 did not then exist) and up onto the lower slopes of Hartshill.

 He was not the cultural colossus he would later become.
 There would be no throng of adoring fans waiting for him at Stoke station, of the sort that might gather today for someone like Neil Gaiman.
 In Stoke he was just an obscure and rather isolated old man, a retired professor of medieval literature.
 His unwelcome retirement and his caring for his ill wife had tended to cut him off from social life.
 Yes, he had once published a popular children’s book in 1937, as well as a follow-up fantasy trilogy from 1954-56.
 But the establishment critics rarely thought of his work, and if they did they usually derided it after a hasty skim-reading.
 Philip Toynbee in the left-wing Observer newspaper (6th August 1961) was pleased to note of Tolkien’s works that… “today these books have passed into a merciful oblivion”.
 Tolkien’s deep national patriotism and his concern with the heroic past were increasingly out of fashion in intellectual circles in the 1960s and early 70s.
-What fans his work did have, in the 1960s, tended to see only the surface layer of his stories and he found such people rather annoying.
+What fans his work did have, mostly from about 1966/67 onward, tended to see only the surface layer of his stories and he found such people rather annoying.
 The cultural seeds that Tolkien had planted in The Lord of the Rings were thus still largely dormant, and they would only grow up into a vast murmuring forest long after his death.

 Once unpacked and ‘settled in’ at his son’s house in Stoke, he might have regularly strolled or free-wheeled his bicycle down to a newsagents in the town for some pipe-tobacco and a newspaper.
 His memory for everyday matters was noticeably declining, but he was still fascinated by the intricacies of language and the names for things.
 Thus he would have had an eager ear for our strong and distinctive local dialect and words.
 Possibly he visited local pubs for a pint and a smoke of his pipe, the most likely pub being the nearby Jolly Potters rather than the pubs down in the town.